ASD-Blueprint/desktop.gov.au/blueprint/abac/client-devices.md

 ## Application control

-WDAC utilise one or more policies to defined what drivers and files are whitelisted to run on a Windows 10 devices.
+WDAC utilises one or more policies to define what drivers and files are whitelisted to run on a Windows 10 devices.
 Multiple policies can only be leveraged when the policies are deployed utilising Microsoft Endpoint Manager and the Application Control Configuration Service Provider (CSP).
 Multiple policies will not work on machines pre 1903.
-When multiple policy files are leveraged the fall into one of the following scenarios:
+When multiple policy files are leveraged they fall into one of the following scenarios:
 * **Enforce and Audit Side-by-side** - A base policy configured to enforce and a second base policy configured to audit.
 This is used to test a new base policy prior to enforcement.
 * **Multiple Base Policies Enforced** - Two or more base policies configured in enforce mode.
 For applications to run they must be whitelisted in both.
 * **Supplementary Policies** - A base policy and one or more supplementary policies in enforce mode.
 For applications to run they must only be whitelisted in one of the policies.